data-integrations/wrangler/docs/directives/parse-as-json.md

 # Parse as JSON

-The `parse-as-json` directive is for parsing a JSON object.
+The PARSE-AS-JSON directive is for parsing a JSON object.
 The directive can operate on String or JSONObject types.
 When the directive is applied, the high-level keys of the JSON are appended to the original column name to create new column names.